AMReX-Codes/amrex/Docs/sphinx_documentation/source/Faq.rst

 **A.** Do you have :cpp:`amrex::initialize(); {` and :cpp:`} amrex::finalize();`
 at the beginning and end of your code?
-For all AMReX commands to function properly, including to release resources, they need to be contained between these two curly braces.
+For all AMReX commands to function properly, including to release resources, they need to be contained between these two curly braces or in a separate function.
 In the `Initialize and Finalize`_ section, these commands are discussed further detail.

 .. _`Initialize and Finalize` : https://amrex-codes.github.io/amrex/docs_html/Basics.html#initialize-and-finalize